 The New England North West Region is a diverse arts region with excellent grass-roots networks, regular events, established artists and a strong cultural identity that is often place-related.
 The region has a high Aboriginal population and related cultural identity across all art forms including oral history.

 There are 11 community arts councils across the region.
-The Arts North West ON TOUR network is a unique regional network that co-ordinates regional touring for community, council and private presenters (including arts councils) across the New England North West.
+The Arts North West ON TOUR network is a unique regional network that co-ordinates regional performing arts touring for community, council and independent presenters (including arts councils) across the New England North West.

-The region has a strong Museums Australia Chapter, the New England Writers’ Centre and more than 45 Keeping Places and Heritage Centres.
-Town halls, showground pavilions and other community centres serve as exhibition and event centres for a range of social and cultural activities.
+The region has a strong museums network, the New England Writers’ Centre and more than 45 Keeping Places and Heritage Centres.
+Town halls, showground pavilions and other community centres and halls serve as exhibition and event centres for a range of social and cultural activities.

 KEY ISSUES AND TRENDS

 Physical isolation and limited infrastructure impact on the arts sectors’ development.
 Many areas face the issue of empty shopfronts and cuts to TAFE funding have seen the closure of visual arts courses across the region.
+This has led to a number of community-led initiatives being established offering art and craft workshops and classes and informal training opportunities but on a somewhat ad hoc basis.
+Many of these are in formerly disused buildings and empty shops right across the region.
 Access to arts infrastructure, professional development, and industry support is fragmented.
 Only a few high profile venues currently have the infrastructure needed for successful arts practice and access to these venues is limited.
 Most of the cultural infrastructure in the region is based around educational facilities such as UNE in Armidale, TAFE, and schools.
 Local councils are facing significant challenges in being able to create and/or maintain cultural assets and infrastructure.